-Date of appointment

-28 September 2018
+Date of appointment : 28 September 2018

-Qualification

-She obtained her Diploma in Commerce from Tunku Abdul Rahman College in 1997.
+Qualification : She obtained her Advanced Diploma in Commerce from Tunku Abdul Rahman College in 1997.
 In 1998, she obtained her professional accounting qualification from the Association of Chartered Certified Accountants, United Kingdom.

 She has a member of the Malaysian Institute of Accountants, a fellow member of the Association of Chartered Certified Accountants and also an audit committee member of the Institute of Internal Auditors Malaysia.
+In addition, she has been a member of the Institute of Corporate Directors Malaysia since November 2021.